-Second Harvest North Florida is partnering with local organizations for the Community Garden Initiative.
-We are proud to be working with the following partners on this project:
+The Food Bank is partnering with local organizations for the Community Garden Initiative.
+We are grateful for the support of our partners:

 WHY START A COMMUNITY GARDEN INITIATIVE?

-- Second Harvest North Florida will never solve the issue of hunger alone; it’s too complex.
+- The Food bank will never solve the issue of hunger alone; it’s too complex.
 A community-based solution is required for this community-wide issue.
 Through the use of donated, vacant parcels in food insecure neighborhoods we are working to empower families to grow vegetables and fruit in quantities sufficient to supplement every meal.
 The Community Garden Initiative assists food insecure neighborhoods in the planning, development, cultivation and harvest of community food gardens, turning a vacant lot into a productive and sustainable neighborhood garden.

 HOW DOES THE COMMUNITY GARDEN INITIATIVE WORK?